Current Practices at St. Barnabas in Response to COVID-19

 We will assist in bringing meal to sidewalk and ground level for guests, please let this need be known to our volunteers so they can bring meal to ground level.

 Our bathrooms and public spaces are not available until further notice.

 Our office will be closed to in-person visitors until further notice.
 We will be responsive by phone (970-565-7865) and email (firstname.lastname@example.org) at our normal office hours, so please don’t hesitate to reach out to us.

 We know that many church members have keys that allow them to enter St. Barnabas when the office is closed.
 In order to not place the kitchen at risk and continue the ministry of the church through Grace’s Kitchen, we are asking all church members to:

 Limit and condense your trips to St. Barnabas to those that are absolutely necessary

 Follow protocols for stopping the spread of germs while at St. Barnabas, including frequent handwashing, disinfecting surfaces, staying home when sick, and covering coughs and sneezes

-Sunday Morning Prayer is currently being held via Zoom.
-More information is on the Worship page!
+Sunday Morning Prayer is currently being held via Zoom, with occasional in-person offerings.

 Our ministries are reliant upon your generosity.
 At this time, there is an even greater need for St. Barnabas’ ministries within the community.
 You can be active in our ministries’ continuance through your financial giving.
 You can donate or make pledge payments by mailing a check, dropping it through the mail slot, or online through Paypal (scroll down for link).